 The Chester County Dog Warden is Maureen Siddon ((610) 909-5666).

 If you see a dead deer along a Township or Private Road, contact the PA Game Commission at (610) 692-1966.
-For deer along State Roads, call PennDOT at (484) 340-3200.
-Hunting season dates are regulations are published by the PA Game Commission.
+For deer along State Roads, call PennDOT at (484) 340-3200 or report it at customercare.penndot.gov.
+Hunting season dates and regulations are published by the PA Game Commission.

 The Brandywine Valley Archery Club (BVAC) provides deer management services on Township lands (as well as several other properties in the area).
 Current Club rules and regulations are available.
 Contact Rich Phifer for additional information.